Our Chief Privacy Officer, legal and a GDPR expert discuss EU privacy regulation enforcement.

 Privacy and Security Engineering

 Cisco integrates data protection, privacy, and security requirements into product design and development methodologies from ideation through launch with the Cisco Secure Development Lifecycle (CSDL).
-CSDL has been part of product development at Cisco for more than 10 years.
+CSDL is continually evolved and promoted in product development at Cisco.
 We have integrated privacy by design/default principles into Cisco engineering by updating CSDL to include those principles.
 In short, we use privacy engineering techniques to evaluate and build better offerings to turn privacy by design/default principles into actions and tangible product improvements.
 Privacy engineering starts with the concept of a project with scoping against data privacy principles to maximize offering value while managing its risk given the technical and business requirements for the offering.
 As we design, we assess whether an offering processes personal data or other confidential data and make sure we embed privacy controls in the technology and processes of products and applications.
 We verify we have controls and update the inventory before releasing an offering.
 During operations that use the offering, Cisco or the customer manages the data subject requests and any data incidents.
 Any material changes in data or data usage goes through the same CSDL cycle as the product matures.

 Data Protection and Privacy Awareness for Employees